gtoubassi/ProductClassification/README.md

 ### Image base categorization

 ''categorize_images.py'' will categorize images using a pretrained Inception network (see references below).
-This gives 90+% accuracy for a small subset of categories (TBD: run on all of them).
-After running ''categorize_images.py'' you can run ''analyze.py'' to generate a report of all of your runs (re)
+After running ''categorize_images.py'' you can run ''analyze.py'' to generate a report of all of your runs.

 ### Resources